monix/monix-bio/README.md

   case Right(value) => value * 20 // tb has won
 }

-// The error is handled with and it is reflected in the signature val handled: UIO[Int] = t.onErrorHandle { case TypedError(i) => i}
+// The error is handled and it is reflected in the signature val handled: UIO[Int] = t.onErrorHandle { case TypedError(i) => i}

 // Nothing happens until it runs, returns Right(-1) after completion